tomcritchlow/tomcritchlow.github.io/_posts/2020-01-27-journey-ebook.md

 <blockquote class="twitter-tweet"><p lang="en" dir="ltr">Love commenting my code! (am I doing it right?) <a href="https://t.co/VISUeGtpG8">pic.twitter.com/VISUeGtpG8</a></p>&mdash; Tom Critchlow (@tomcritchlow) <a href="https://twitter.com/tomcritchlow/status/1202771799462875136?ref_src=twsrc%5Etfw">December 6, 2019</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

-Sticking the stackoverflow URL into my code as a comment is a great way to easily refer back to the source!
-And let's be honest for all my coding projects I'm heavily relying on SO!
+Sticking the stackoverflow / codepen URL into my code as a comment is a great way to easily refer back to the source!
+And let's be honest for all my coding projects I'm heavily relying on copy and pasting from the web!

 ### 3) SwiperJS :(